agentm/project-m36/docs/unified_backend.markdown

 1. python must convert your python integers (int) to strings to construct the SQL `SELECT` via bound parameters
 2. postgresql parses the query and converts the postgresql INTEGERs (which are not the same as python ints) back to python integers to pass as arguments to the python `add_sale` function
-3. the python function calculates its result and return a python integer which has to be converted back to an SQL INTEGER
+3. postgresql loads its own python interpreter with the `add_sale` python function to calculate its result and return a python integer which has to be converted back to an SQL INTEGER
 4. the result set is returned via the postgresql binary protocol
 5. the result set is converted from the binary protocol to a postgresql INTEGER
 6. the postgresql INTEGER is converted to a python int